annegentle/devnet-writing-guidelines/Code-Comments.md

 Block comments generally consist of one or more paragraphs built out of complete sentences, and each sentence should end in a period.

-When writing English, follow Strunk and White.
+When writing English, follow [The Elements Of Style](https://faculty.washington.edu/heagerty/Courses/b572/public/StrunkWhite.pdf) by Strunk and White.

 # Block Comments